 As the Bank enters into a hedge accounting relationship, the first requirement is that the hedging instrument and the hedged item must be expected to move in the opposite direction as a result of the change in the hedged risk.
 This should be based on an economic rationale, as could be the case if the relationship is based only on a statistical correlation.
 This requirement is fulfilled for many of the hedging relationships carried out by the Bank as the underlying of the hedging instrument matches or is closely aligned with the hedged risk.
 Even when there are differences between the hedged item and the hedging instrument, the economic relationship will often be capable of being demonstrated using a qualitative assessment.
-The assessment, whether qualitative or quantitative, considers the following: a) maturity; b) nominal amount; c) cash flow dates; d) interest rate basis; and e) credit risk, including the effect of collateral, among others.
+The assessment, whether qualitative or quantitative, considers the following: a) maturity; b) notional amount; c) cash flow dates; d) currency; and e) interest rate basis.